HirunDinukshana/Vsc-Typing-Animation/README.md

 VSC Typing Animation is a **Python GUI tool** that records your code as a typing animation in a VS Code-like interface.
-It supports multiple programming languages with **syntax highlighting**.
+It supports multiple programming languages with some **syntax highlighting**.

 ⚠ **Important Warning:**
 The program **does not filter file types**.
 It will try to open **any file you add**, including large files like videos or binaries.